-Replace your custom hooks with Webhooks.
-You just need to configure a URL and start listening to events.
+Webhooks are real-time messages that are sent to your URL that get triggered in response to a specific event.
+To create a Webhook you just need to configure a URL and start ‘listening’ to events.
 Follow these steps and test it out!

 No MoreApp account yet?
 Sign up here.

-This feature is available in the Branch, Tree and Forest plans.
-Check our plans.
+This feature is available in the Branch, Tree and Forest plan.
+Visit our Pricing page.

-When you have the permission to create Webhooks you can go to the Settings tab and access Webhooks.
-Click on Add in order to add a new Webhook.
+When you have permission (add link) to create Webhooks you can go to the Settings tab and access Webhooks.
+Click on Add in order to create a new Webhook.

-You can add a maximum of 100 Webhooks per account.
+Note: You can create a maximum of 100 Webhooks per account.

-If you have multiple Webhooks, there is the possibility to trigger them from the same event in your app.
-You can combine their URLs into a single URL.
+Note: If you have multiple Webhooks, there is the possibility to trigger them from the same event in your account.
+You can combine URLs into a single URL.
 Read how to trigger multiple Zaps with Webhooks.

-After adding the proper URL, you will need to select the event type that you want MoreApp to send the data from.
+After providing the correct URL, you will need to select the event type that you want MoreApp to use as a trigger.
 For example, choose ‘submission.created’ to show that the Webhook needs to be triggered whenever a submission is created.